49 migrants dead, 58 hurt in Mexico truck crash - KVIA

 TUXTLA GUTIERREZ, Mexico — A cargo truck jammed with people who appeared to be Central American migrants rolled over and crashed into a pedestrian bridge over on a highway in southern Mexico on Thursday, killing at least 49 people and injuring nearly five dozen others, authorities reported.

 Luis Manuel Moreno, the head of the Chiapas state civil defense office, said a preliminary estimate listed 49 dead and 58 injured.
-He said about 40 injured had serious wounds and were taken to local hospitals.
+He said about 21 of the injured had serious wounds and were taken to local hospitals.

+Later, rescue workers arranged the dead in rows of white sheets, side by side, on the asphalt.

+Sitting on the pavement beside the overturned trailer, survivor Celso Pacheco of Guatemala said the truck felt like it was speeding and then seemed to lose control under the weight of the migrants inside.

 That meant at least 107 people were crowed into the vehicle.
 It is not unusual for freight trucks in Mexico to be carrying so many people in migrant-smuggling operations in southern Mexico.